Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 Features
 --------

-* Huge 40x80cm 200 Pixel RGB Display
-* Update Rates up to 100Hz possible
+* Giant 40x80cm 200 Pixel RGB Display with update rate up to 100Hz
 * Develop Party Games, Exhibition Presentations and Customer Specific Displays of any kind
 * Freely programmable, configurable and expandable
+* Pixels: 12mm diameter, waterproof (IP65), full-color RGB  with 1600mcd

 Description
 -----------

-The Starter Kit: Blinkenlights implements (besser: realize?) a huge, freely programmable display.
-It consits of 200 independently controllable full-color RGB pixels updatable up to 100 times per second.
-Possible applications are vast.
-The kit is useable to create party games, exhibition presentations and custom displays of any kind.
+The Starter Kit: Blinkenlights implements (besser: realize?) a giant, freely programmable display.
+It consits of 200 independently controllable, full-color, 12mm diameter, waterproof (IP65) RGB color pixels updatable up to 100 times per second.
+Possible applications depend on your creativity: The kit is useable to create party games, exhibition presentations and custom displays of any kind.

+TODO Video

 Basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixels sets, two led power supplies, one mounting plate, one back plate and all necessary cables and mouting materials.
 The basic kit can be controlled over USB by any (Embedded-) PC (e.g.
-:ref:'Raspberry Pi <raspberry_pi>'), Laptop, Server or Tablet.
+:ref:`Raspberry Pi <embedded_raspberry_pi>`), Laptop, Server or Tablet.

 The kit can be extended by other Tinkerforge products.
 In game applications the :ref:`Multi Touch Bricklet <multi_touch_bricklet>`